ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Debug error #3910
 * Fixed: PHP Warnings from redux filesystem #3901
 * Fixed: Debug notice #3913
+* Fixed: Sidebar Widgets Default CSS should load on Woo commerce Sidebar #3912
+* Fixed: Images get streched in new version of the AMP FOR WP Plugin #3914

 = 0.9.98.21 (3th December 2019) =
 * Improvement: Fonts support in all three designs one, two and three along with the swift Theme #1914